Gigaspaces/xap-docs/site/content/xap/12.3/admin/memoryxtend-rocksdb-ssd.markdown

 - **Sorted String Table (SST) files**: SSTable is a data structure (residing on disk) that efficiently stores a large data footprint while optimizing for high throughput, and sequential read/write workloads.
 When a MemTable fills up, it is flushed to an SST file on storage and the corresponding WAL file can be deleted.
 - **Built-in Cache**: MemoryXtend comes with a built-in cache.
 This cache is part of the Space partition tier, and stores objects in their native form.

-# Configuration
+# Basic Configuration

 Any existing XAP Space can be configured to integrate a blobstore with it.
-As with a typical Processing Unit, configuration is done through `pu.xml` or code.
+As with a typical Processing Unit, configuration is done using either the `pu.xml` configuration file, or in the code.
 For example:

 {{%tabs%}}
 {{%tab "Namespace"%}}